This article will show you how to use Packing Rules. There are 3 Methods of Shipping you can set on a Packing Rule:

 - After possible boxes have been selected, Save the rule.

 Optional – Default Rule for all Products

-In the Optional panel, if you want to have a dimensional rule apply if no other rules are assigned then you can set this checkbox.
+In the Optional panel, if you want to have a packing rule apply if no other rules are assigned then you can set this checkbox.

-Last thing you need to do in your eCommerce platform is assign this Dimensional Rule Group name to your product.
+The last thing you need to do in your eCommerce platform is to assign this Packing Rule Group name to your product.
 Remember we used “Journal Boxes” for our example.

-Save this change here and now this product will use only those boxes specified in the packing rule (and boxes which are available to all products).
+Save this change and now this product will use only those boxes specified in the packing rule (and boxes which are available to all products).

 Pack/Ship Separately is designated to have each item pack into its own package apart from other cart items.
 This will result in higher shipping rates because each product that is assigned to a pack separately packing rule will be packed on its own.
 However, it can be useful for items that can’t be packed with other products due to being either fragile or having other special packing requirements.